 What is it about?!

 Some societies have the opportunity to freely express their opinion, to ask questions, to explore and to discover facts either through books, radio stations, social networking media, cinematographic media or other.
-Since democratization, these societies have had the freedom of expression and after the development of broadcasting technology, historical events have started spreading across countries.
+Since the democratic revolutions took place, these societies secured freedoms of expression, which allowed for the representations of historical events to spread even more than before in and across countries.

-Of course, who chooses which event is important (and which is unimportant), and thus, what is to be communicated to the society, depends on authorities, such as the state, organized religion, the evolution over time in each scientific field etc. Thus, these authorities determine what becomes the official History.
+Of course, who chooses which event is important (and which one is unimportant), and thus, what is to be communicated to society, depends on authorities, such as the state, organized religion, science, etc. These authorities often determine what becomes the official History.
 Here, speaking about “history’, the capital H / non-capital h refers to the question of who has the right to produce official histories, and to decide what (and who) shall be remembered.

+History (with capital H) is problematic since history is much richer and many important events are reduced to the position of unofficial history.
+Giving more importance to history (non-capital h) allows avoiding dominant ideologies and hegemonic discourses, and supports historical diversity.
 If a person does an act, or poses a question, or makes an announcement on one day that affects a number of people, this act is important enough to be considered a historical moment.
-Afterwards, people still remember this moment and it appears as history.
-This can be a revolutionary act or an utterance from one single person, strong enough to be listened by some people and not to be stopped.
+Afterwards, people might still remember this moment, turning it into history.
+This can be a revolutionary act, or an utterance from one single person, strong enough to be listened by some people and not to be stopped.
 Whether it is important or not, all the facts are worth being perceived as historical.
-Even for a society where the state chooses not to consider it as a History, people are dominant and responsible for what history is.
+Even for a society where the state chooses not to consider it as a History, people can resist and remain responsible for what history is.

 Interview with Elena Volina